michael-everdell/michael-everdell.github.io/_pages/talks.md

 ## Conference presentations
+2026 Everdell, Michael and Kyle Jerro.
+Events with benefits: Towards a truth conditional definition of beneficiaries.
+Paper presented at Linguistic Society of American Annual Meeting.
+New Orlean, LA, January 8-11. <a href="https://michael-everdell.github.io/files/Events_with_benefits__LSA_Talk_2026_.pdf" target="_blank">[pdf]</a>

 2025 Nadathur, Prerna and Michael Everdell.
 Reanalyzing frustration: Frustrativity and event maximality in O’dam.
 Poster presented at The 35th Semantics And Linguistic Theory conference (SALT 35).
 Harvard University, Cambridge, MA, May 20-22.<a href="https://michael-everdell.github.io/files/SALT35_handout_2025.pdf" target="_blank">[pdf]</a>

 2025 Everdell, Michael and Prerna Nadathur.
 Two ways to be non-inertial: Frustrativity and event maximality in O’dam.
 Paper presented at The 43rd West Coast Conference on Formal Linguistics (WCCFL 43).
 The University of Washington, Seattle, WA, April 25-27. <a href="https://michael-everdell.github.io/files/Everdell_Nadathur_WCCFL2025.pdf" target="_blank">[pdf]</a>